Skip to main content

 • Federal (and many state and local) jobs

-• Up to a 5-year delay of U.S. citizenship proceedings for immigrants
+• A delay of U.S. citizenship proceedings for immigrants

 A group of diverse men over the age of 26 standing together and smiling